GENERAL INFORMATION ABOUT OUR STUDIO

 How long is the dance season?

 If your student is registered for monthly dance classes, the Fall Season runs from August 2017 to June 2018.
 We then prepare for our Dance Camps and regular summer dance classes and Musical Theater Camp.
-Summer classes and Camps will start at various days and times from June 26, 2017 through August 12, 2017.
-After that time we will answer our phones messages if you have any questions about registration or classes for the new season that start August 10th 2017.
+Summer classes and Camps will start at various days and times from June 25, 2018 through August 4, 2018.
+After that time we will answer our phones messages if you have any questions about registration or classes for the new season.

 What do students learn in dance class?

 In our classes, we try to incorporate many things in the learning environment in addition to dance steps.
 Students build confidence, grace, poise, musicality and increase friendship-building skills.
 They learn control and discipline.
 Overcome what may seem hard and challenging in time with fun and patience becomes easier.
 That builds the “I can do it and feel good about me.”